Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 1. Manually tested each element for appearance and responsiveness via a simulated live server using an extension in VSCode.

-2. Put my code through validators to check for errors.
+2. The code passed through HTML & CSS validators to check for errors.

-3. Put my code though Accessibility tests.
+3. The code passed though an Accessibility evaluation.

 4. Published the page via GitHub pages and shared with fellow students to test and receive feedback.